gatsbyjs/homepage-starters/plugins/contentful-plugin/README.md

 To create a new type of section in your homepage, you'll want to create a new section component.
 Using the existing components as an example.
 For this example, we'll create a new "Banner" component.

-1. First, update your custom fields in WordPress to support the new component
+1. First, update your content model in Contentful

-   Under the _Custom Fields_ tab, create a new _Field Group_ and call it "Homepage Banner."
+   In your Contentful space, create a new content type and call it "Homepage Banner."
-   For this example, add two text fields: `banner_heading` and `banner_text`.
+   For this example, add two fields to your new content type: `heading` and `text` – these can be _Short text_ types.

-   In the _Location_ rules, be sure to show the field group in _Page_ post types.
-   Also ensure that the _Show in GraphQL_ option is enabled for this field.
+   Find the content type for _Homepage_ in Contentful and edit the settings for the _Content_ field.
+Under _Validation_, ensure that the new _Homepage Banner_ type is checked to make it available as a content type on the Homepage.

-   Navigate to the _Pages_ tab and edit the Homepage and add content for the new Banner component.
+   Navigate to the _Content_ tab to edit the _Homepage_ and add a section with this new _Homepage Banner_ content type.

 1. Update `gatsby-node.js`

-   Edit your site's `gatsby-node.js` file, adding a type for `HomepageBanner` that matches your custom fields in WordPress.
+   Edit your site's `gatsby-node.js` file, adding an interface for `HomepageBanner` that matches your content model in Contentful.
    This allows the homepage to query the abstract `HomepageBanner` type.

    ```js